|

 What Fails First in an Apartment During a Grid Outage

-Routers shut down unless they are connected to backup power.
-Even if cellular networks remain active, congestion often increases as more people rely on mobile data.
+Communication systems are often affected next.
+Routers and networking equipment shut down unless they are connected to backup power, and cellular networks can become congested as more people rely on mobile data during the outage.

 Tradeoffs You Need to Accept